Hosta 'Stained Glass'

 PDN Guarantee Logo

 Hosta 'Stained Glass' is a wildly popular Hans Hansen discovered sport, which is a marked improvement from Hosta 'Guacamole' from which it mutated.
 The brilliant, shiny, gold foliage is surrounded by a 2" wide dark green margin.
 This incredibly vigorous sun-tolerant grower makes a 3-4' wide clump with large, lightly fragrant, lavender flowers in midsummer...a hummingbird celebration!
-In 2006, it was award Hosta of the Year honors by the American Hosta Society Growers Association...do not live without this hosta for another day!
+In 2006, it was awarded Hosta of the Year honors by the American Hosta Society Growers Association...do not live without this hosta for another day!

 Maintenance: